 Can a poor diet affect my mental health?

-What nutrients may support good mental health?
+What dietary choices support good mental health?

 Written by familydoctor.org editorial staff